MUKUNDKUTHE/Data_Dominators/README.md

         ↓
 Groq LLM generates 4-point advice in farmer's language
         ↓
+Insights tab: arrival surge dates · bypass score · loss insurance ROI
+        ↓
-Farmer knows: when to harvest, where to sell, what price to expect, what to do today
+Farmer knows: when to harvest, where to sell, what price to expect,
+             whether to upgrade storage, and if going direct saves money
 ```